 Errors button will display the Error Pad which contains the Build Log as well as the list of errors and warnings that occurred while building your project.

-Note: You can easily copy the entire Build Log by using the Control-A shortcut to select all text and then using Control-C to copy the Build Log to your clipboard.
+Note: You can easily copy the entire Build Log by using the Command-A shortcut to select all text and then using Command-C to copy the Build Log to your clipboard.